SkyLostTR/Cloudflare-Update-IP/README.md

 # Cloudflare Update IP
-Documentation for this project is available in the [docs](docs/) directory.
+Full documentation is provided in the [docs](docs/) directory as a GitBook.

 This repository contains a Windows batch script that updates every `A` record in your Cloudflare account to a new IP address.
 It is useful when migrating servers or working with dynamic addresses.